LamonatoAndrea/KringleCon4/11. Customer Complaint Analysis/11.01 Side Challenge - Strace Ltrace Retrace/README.md

 )                           = 24
 +++ exited (status 1) +++
 ```
-And finally it searches for the string "True":
+And finally it searches for the string `True`:
 ```bash
 kotton_kandy_co@019be853f544:~$ echo "Registration:" > registration.json
 kotton_kandy_co@019be853f544:~$ ltrace ./make_the_candy